Documentation Index

 Container health checks

-Agent containers run the official OpenClaw image, which exposes built-in health endpoints on port 18789.
-The backend uses these to determine container readiness during provisioning and ongoing monitoring.
+Agent services run the official OpenClaw image, which exposes built-in health endpoints on port 18789.
+The backend uses these to determine service readiness during provisioning and ongoing monitoring.

 Built-in health endpoints

-The OpenClaw image (ghcr.io/openclaw/openclaw:2026.3.13) provides two health endpoints on each agent container:
+The OpenClaw image (ghcr.io/openclaw/openclaw:2026.4.27) provides three health endpoints on each agent service:

 | Endpoint | Purpose | Description |